LoganMai0112/youtube/README.md

 # MyTube

 This is youtube clone using Reactjs, ROR.
 Integrate many service to execute background job like Redis, Sidekiq gem, elasticsearch with Searchkick gem and webRTC for livestream video.
+For more information, you can seek Readme.md in /client and /server.

 ## Features